danriedl/engular/adev/src/content/ecosystem/service-workers/getting-started.md

 </docs-code>

-The CLI project is now set up to use the Angular service worker.
+The CLI project is now set up to use the Engular service worker.

 ## Service worker in action: a tour